 Removal of dense thickets of buckthorn will open the understory of the woodlands, and allow spring and summer wildflowers to grow.
 Improving the aesthetic look of the natural areas will entice users of the park.
 Additional benefits to the community may be gained by providing educational opportunities for science classes to study ecology, biology or other natural sciences in the park natural areas.

-For the woodlands, targets for invasive species control and increasing native species diversity:
+Targets for invasive species control and increasing native species diversity

 - Reduce boxelder and nonnative canopy trees by at least 25%.